ndesmo/rquery/README.md

 # rquery
-Query ODBC databases efficiently from R
+Query databases efficiently from R

 To install, run the following command from R